tvdboom/ATOM/docs_sources/user_guide/nlp.md

 lemmatization is to reduce inflectional and related forms of a word to a common base form.

-Normalize the words in the corpus using the [TextNormalizer](../../API/nlp/textnormalizer) class.
-It can be accessed from atom through the [textnormalize](../../API/ATOM/atomclassifier/#textnormalize) method.
+Normalize the words in the corpus using the [TextNormalizer][] class.
+It can be accessed from atom through the [textnormalize][atomclassifier-textnormalize] method.